4 ft 6 in gauge railway: End of Scotch gauge

 The Glasgow, Paisley, Kilmarnock and Ayr Railway and the Glasgow, Paisley and Greenock Railway, which both obtained Parliamentary Approval on 15 July 1837 and were later to become part of the Glasgow and South Western Railway and the Caledonian Railway, respectively, were built to standard gauge from the start.

-The Lee Moor Tramway operated a Scotch Gauge line from 1899 to the early 1960s, with the two 0-4-0ST locomotives built by Peckett and Sons to there M4 Design.
+The Lee Moor Tramway operated a Scotch Gauge line from 1899 to the early 1960s, with the two 0-4-0ST locomotives built by Peckett and Sons to their M4 Design.
 LEE MOOR No.1 (works number 783) is preserved at the Wheal Martyn Museum near St. Austell and LEE MOOR No.2 (works number 784) is preserved at the South Devon Railway, neither are operational.
 Both locomotives were originally preserved by the Lee Moor Tramway Preservation Group.